Parents Need to Know: What is the Number One Killer Of Teenagers?

 Texting while driving is also a primary factor, with two out of every five teenagers admitting that they have ridden with a teen driver who was texting.
 A similar number of teens also admitted to riding as a passenger with a teen driver who was talking on a phone, and 95 percent said they think other teens have ridden with drivers who were texting or talking on a phone.

 Lastly, drunk driving is a significant factor as well, with 40 percent of alcohol-related fatal car crashes involving teens.
 This is not a recent issue, as in as far back as 2003, at least 31 percent of teen drivers who died in car accidents were established to have been drinking.

 What Can I Do To Save My Teenager?

 By already asking the initial question ("What is the number one killer of teenagers?") you have started taking a step in the right direction.
 The fact of the matter is that while your teens may be growing into functioning adults, they simply aren't quite there yet.
 Being a teenager is characterized by making mistakes and learning from them; however, as their parent or guardian, it is your job to make sure that those mistakes are not fatal ones.
 Teaching your teens critical thinking techniques, as well as highlighting the importance of safety, can both go a long way to prevent accidents.

-When it comes to mental health issues, it is important to realize that you have a responsibility to be not only a caregiver to your teenager but also a friend.
 Sometimes simply taking the time out of your day to listen to their problems (no matter how simple they may seem) is all that you need to do.
 However, the importance of seeking out professional help cannot be overlooked as well.
 If you think that your teen is showing signs of depression, anxiety, or other mental illnesses, then speaking to a mental health professional as soon as possible could prevent fatal outcomes.